freeshrugsxd/d3-data-visualization/readme.md

 This project shows my efforts to create data driven visualizations on web pages using JavaScript's D3 (<b>D</b>ata <b>D</b>riven <b>D</b>ocuments) library.
 My goal is to create reusable, customizable, informative visualizations that are responsive to user interaction and usable in a production environment.

-The following topics will be covered over the course of this project:
+The following types of visualizations will be covered over the course of this project:

-* Pie Chart
+* Pie Charts
-* Spatial Data (geoJSON)
+* Spatial Data
 * Time Series

 ## Pie Chart

-A multi level, drill down pie chart to explore the composition of your nested data set.
+A multi level, drill down pie chart to explore the composition nested data sets.

 Features: